 Have you lived a similar experience?

-Last time, we discussed how empathy can hurt reform.
 This time, we’ll use the same study to explore data measuring the effects of different approaches to framing.

 Participants were randomly assigned to read one of four value-framing statements about addiction policies in Alberta, Canada.